Enjoy one of our favorite winter science activities for kids — searching for animal tracks in snow!

 Older kids will really like Tracks, Scats and Signs (Take Along Guides) which is one in a great series of nature guides.
 This has more in-depth information that can be used when you are scouting out animal tracks or different signs that animals leave in nature.

-And LLBean and the State of Maine also offer a really nice track guide for animals from Maine (which can also be found in many other locations too).
+- And the State of Maine also offer a really nice footprint guide to animals from Maine (which can also be found in many other locations too).

 As you’re walking, be sure to go slow and look all around.
 Most animals don’t follow the sidewalks like we humans do.
 Look near bushes where the animals may bed down for the night and also around trees as birds and squirrels will come down the tree trunk to search for food.

 You’ll also want to consider what types of animals are still roaming around during the colder weather.
 Check out our Animals that Hibernate and Migrate activities to learn which of your furry friends may be asleep for the winter or have headed out of town 😉